Thinkful-Ed/virtual-pet/README.md

 Strings are used to represent text.
 It's [*basically* the case](http://stackoverflow.com/a/11141331) that any character from the [Unicode](https://en.wikipedia.org/wiki/Unicode) character encoding scheme can be represented in a JavaScript string.

-We'll explore strings in depth later in this lesson.

 <img src="string-variables.gif" class="no-expand">

 ### Numbers

 The number type in JavaScript is used to represent numbers — both integer values (that is to say, whole numbers like 1, 2, 3, 10000000...) and floating point decimal numbers (that is, numbers like 1.234999).

-We'll explore numbers in depth later in this lesson.

 <img src="number-variables.gif" class="no-expand">

 ### `null`

 `null` is a special value used to indicate that a variable has no value.
 It's not uncommon to see code that defaults to assigning `null` when other data is not available.

-Be aware that if you run `typeof null` in JavaScript, you'll get an eyebrow-raising answer: "object".
-Even though `null` is a distinct data type, `typeof` says it's an object.
-This is a relic of a much earlier version of JavaScript that was not fixed in ES5 or ES6.

 ### booleans